kseyhan/kseyhan.github.io/_posts/2019-06-11-how-to-setup-a-blog-using-jekyll.md

 {% endraw %}
 {% endhighlight %}

-If we now manually retrigger a build process we should have a structured folder called categories which all sub-categories and their belonging index.html files.
+If we now manually retrigger a build process we should have a structured folder called categories with all sub-categories and their belonging index.html files.

 Besides of that i wanted to have a Category and Tags link in the Navigation bar aswell which links to this folder.
 For this we simply just create a file called `categories.md` in the root of our project with the following source.